Bond County Health Department is...

-Zostavax is billed different than any other vaccine.
+Zostavax (the Shingles vaccine) is billed differently than any other vaccine.
 Zostavax is billed through the patient's prescription insurance, not Medicare or Medicare supplement insurance.
 Prescription insurance can be private, through their employer or even a Medicare part D plan.

 If you already know your insurance covers the vaccine, you may go to Watson's Drug Store.